After years of questioning your gender, you’ve finally decided to begin your transition.

 You’ve considered any surgeries you want to get.

-When it comes to vocal training, trans women and trans feminine folks have unique challenges.
+Nonetheless, when it comes to vocal training, trans women and trans feminine folks have unique challenges.

 Here at District Speech, we’re here to help.